NEVER. STOP. EXPLORING. Three simple words to some, but a clear and commanding clarion call to those with adventure

 The Tappeiner Promenade connects with several other walks and eventually winds its way into the village of Dorf Tirol.
 But you can also take a side trail down to the old town center of Merano where you can relax along the Passer River.

-Several cafes dot the river making it an ideal place to sit back and enjoy gelato or a refreshing beverage.
+Several cafes dot the river making it an ideal place to sit back and enjoy a gelato or a refreshing beverage.
 Kate’s favorite to sip here is the Veneziano, a fusion of prosecco wine, Campari liqueur and sparkling water while Vin likes to cool off with a frosty beer from Forst, a local brewer in nearby Algund.

 Explore the Heart of the Dolomites

 The Alpe di Siusi (Seiser Alm) in the Dolomites holds the largest mountain plateau in Europe.
 It is immense in every sense of the word.
 The moment you arrive at the top of the plateau your mouth will drop.
 Our first time here was heart-pounding spectacular.
 Nothing prepared us for the sprawling greenery and mountain views that unfurled before our eyes.

-Bursting with hiking, biking, skiing and snowshoe trails of various levels of difficulty, Alpe di Siusi offers 900 miles of trails over an of 34 square miles.
+Bursting with hiking, biking, skiing and snowshoe trails of various levels of difficulty, Alpe di Siusi offers hundreds of miles of trail crisis crossing more than 34 square miles.
 From the plateau, you’ll admire jutting Dolomite mountain peaks, ancient pastures and farms, cozy mountain huts and around 790 species of plants in the spring and summer.